 A Thai company is not subject to the Alien Business Act and when a partly foreign owned Thai company is structured as majority Thai owned it is deemed that the business is operated by a Thai entity (not foreign/alien) and the company will in principle be regarded as a Thai company and therefore, as a Thai juristic person, the company will not be restricted by the Foreign Business Act.

-Some foreigners invest in a Thai business and operate a Thai company with a Thai partner or co-director in the company, in such structures it is recomeded to limit the signing power of the (Thai) director.
+Some foreigners invest in a Thai business or operate a Thai company with a Thai or foreign partner in the company, in such structures it is recommended to specify in the articles of association (the user's manual of the company) the procedures, duties and authority of directors, such as procedures for the making of decisions and (limited) individual authority to manage and sign on behalf of the company.

-By using Thai nominee shareholders and a preference share structure foreigners have been able to circumvent foreign ownership and business restrictions through Thai limited companies.
-The use of preference shares issued to foreigners is allowed under the current Foreign Business Act, however the use of nominees by foreigners is and always has been illegal (sections 36 & 37 FBA).
+By using Thai nominee shareholders and preference share structures foreigners have been able to circumvent foreign ownership and business restrictions through Thai limited companies.
+Foreigners are allowed to control the company as a minority shareholder and are allowed to be appointed as the managing director of the company under the current Foreign Business Act, however the use of Thai nominees by foreigners is and always has been illegal (sections 36 & 37 FBA).

-The (previous) government announced plans to close this loophole by amending the Foreign Business Act.
-The amendments would mean that companies controlled by foreigners would be deemed foreign companies and would require a foreign business license or would need to restructure the company.
-The new law would not work retrospective but would affect existing companies.
-Under the Civil and Commercial Code directors in a company must rotate yearly and be reelected.
-Under the new law (if the plans would become law) the company would make itself foreign by re-electing the foreigner as a sole director.
+The (previous) government announced plans to close this 'loophole' by amending the Foreign Business Act.
+The amendments would mean that Thai companies (i.e. majority Thai owned) controlled by foreigners would be deemed foreign companies and would require a foreign business license or would need to restructure and limit foreign control in the Thai company.
+The new law would likely not work retrospective but would affect existing companies as under the Civil and Commercial Code directors in the company must rotate and be re-elected which is part of the yearly general meeting of shareholders.
+Under the new law (if these plans would become law) the company would make itself foreign by re-electing a foreigner as managing director.

 Main proposed amendments to the Foreigner Business Act definition under section 4: